ercdndrs/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-ESP32-WROOM.md

 ### Step 5: Connect the ESP32 to the Switch

-In the 3rd dropdown, choose "Switch: Wireless Pro Controller".
+In the 3rd dropdown, choose "NS1: Wireless Pro Controller".

 After 5 seconds, you should see a controller pop-up in the Grip menu on the Switch.
 If the controller doesn't show up, then press the `EN` or `RESET` button on the ESP32 board, then click "Reset Ctrl." and wait another 5 seconds.
 Alternatively, unplug/replug the ESP32.